AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 not for his faith; as a philosopher, not as an apostle....
-If you believe me, I never was an Origenist; if you do not believe me, I have now ceased to be one."[^383] But when in Caesarea he borrowed the manuscript of Origen\'s Hexapla and collated it, and in Alexandria he passed a month with the great Universalist, the blind Didymus.
+If you believe me, I never was an Origenist; if you do not believe me, I have now ceased to be one."[^383] But when in Caesarea he borrowed the manuscript of Origen's Hexapla and collated it, and in Alexandria he passed a month with the great Universalist, the blind Didymus.

-It is curious to notice, however, that Jerome does not oppose Origen\'s universal restoration, but erroneously accuses him of advocating the universal equality of the restored --- of holding that Gabriel and the devil, Paul and Caiaphas, the virgin and the prostitute, will be alike
+It is curious to notice, however, that Jerome does not oppose Origen's universal restoration, but erroneously accuses him of advocating the universal equality of the restored --- of holding that Gabriel and the devil, Paul and Caiaphas, the virgin and the prostitute, will be alike